New Patient Referral

 These specialists can only consider acceptance of a very detailed referral sent to them personally (addressed to them by name).

 Due to capacity constraints, the associated paediatricians, who are independent sole practitioners, cannot consider unnamed referrals or referrals to another paediatrician.
 Prosper Paediatrics does not employ or direct them, nor provide health services, nor consider or triage referrals.
-We cannot advise on whether a doctor will accept a particular referral or which paediatrician has the earliest availability, as this may vary due to differences in the size of their private practices, other professional and personal responsibilities, and practice styles.
+We cannot advise on whether a doctor will accept a particular referral or which paediatrician has the earliest availability, as this may vary depending on the size of their private practice, other professional and personal responsibilities, and practice style.

 The use of Secure Messaging will help the associated providers keep their books open.